puppetlabs/puppet-docs/source/puppet/4.8/reference/type.md

 about them.
 It does not directly modify `/etc/passwd` or anything.

-**Autorequires:** If Puppet is managing the user's primary group (as provided in the `gid` attribute), the user resource will autorequire that group.
+**Autorequires:** If Puppet is managing the user's primary group (as provided in the `gid` attribute) or any group listed in the `groups` attribute then the user resource will autorequire that group.
 If Puppet is managing any role accounts corresponding to the user's roles, the user resource will autorequire those role accounts.

 <h3 id="user-attributes">Attributes</h3>